 Location: Scottish National Portrait Gallery (Level 1)

-Opening hours: Monday to Friday, by arrangement
+Opening hours: Open by arrangement only

 Book a visit: [email protected]

 The Library and Print Room houses the Scottish National Portrait Gallery’s library collections, archive and over 50,000 works of art on paper, including the Photography Collection.
 It is also home to a notable collection of portrait miniatures.
-Visits can be made by appointment and are open to all.

 With its emphasis on Scottish sitters and artists, the archive is a unique resource for those studying Scottish history, portraiture and iconography.

-The Artists’ Files contain curatorial research notes and photographs of paintings by artists from the 16th century onwards.
+The Artists’ Files contain curatorial research notes and photographs of paintings by artists from the sixteenth century onwards.
 The Sitters’ Files were founded in the 1930s and hold upwards of 26,000 photographs of portraits of Scots in public and private collections, covering over 11,500 individuals.

 The archive also includes a small collection of Scottish artists’ papers, but the majority of the institutional archive is housed at the National Records of Scotland.